Rosemarie Zagarri

 Rosemarie Zagarri is a distinguished American historian who specializes in the study of early American political history, women's and gender history, and global history.
-She is a professor of history at George Mason University in Fairfax, Virginia.
+She is a Distinguished University Professor and professor of history at George Mason University in Fairfax, Virginia.
 The recipient of numerous grants, awards, and national recognitions, she was president of the Society for Historians of the Early American Republic from 2009 to 2010.

 Life

 Zagarri grew up in St. Louis, Missouri, the eldest of six children.
 She was married to the writer Jefferson Morley from 1985 to 1994 and to Professor William T. Gormley, Jr. of Georgetown University from 1998 to the present.
 She has two children.

 Career

 Zagarri received her Ph.D. from Yale University where she was the last doctoral student of the eminent early American historian, Edmund S. Morgan.
 She was an Assistant Professor of History at West Virginia University from 1984 to 1987; and Assistant and Associate Professor (with tenure) of History at the Catholic University of America from 1987 to 1994; and Associate Professor and Professor of History at George Mason University from 1997 to 2013.
 In 2013, she was appointed University Professor of History, the highest faculty rank at GMU.